-Welcome to the Ragland Lab.
+Welcome to the Ragland Lab at the University of Colorado, Denver.
 We are interested in the process of local adaptation, particularly in response to seasonal variability.
 Our goal is to understand the mechanisms and targets of natural selection, integrating studies from genomes, to physiology, to whole organism performance.
 You can read more about our research here.
-The lab is re-locating to the University of Colorado, Denver, and I am now actively recruiting graduate students for 2017.
+The lab has recently re-located to the University of Colorado, Denver from Kansas State University, and I am actively recruiting graduate students.
 Please direct inquiries to Greg Ragland.

 7/1/16 — Our NSF Dimensions of Biodiversity proposal with Jeff Feder, Dan Hahn, and Tom Powell has been recommended for funding!
 This project will examine how seasonal adaptations to changing environments affect co-evolution with parasitoid communities, following up on Glen Hood’s and Adrew Forbe’s excellent work on cascading speciation.